Eric Clough: The "Mystery On Fifth Avenue" apartment

 In 2004, Clough and 212box took on the renovation of a 4,200-square-foot, 1920s co-op with views of Central Park, originally owned by Marjorie Merriweather Post and E.F.
 Hutton.
 The new-owners, Maureen Sherry and Steven Klinsky, are Wall Street financial experts and purchased the apartment in 2003 for $8.5 million.
 They hired Clough to renovate, and as a surprise for the family's four young children, he built into the apartment an elaborate "scavenger hunt" comprising 18 clues implanted into the fabric of the rooms.
 The puzzles involve ciphers and riddles to secret compartments, a narrative tracing inspiration through 40 historical figures, and a soundtrack featuring original music by Canadian folk musicians Kate Fenner and Chris Brown.
 J. J. Abrams paid six figures for the film rights to a New York Times article about the apartment entitled "Mystery on Fifth Avenue."

 After Abrams bought the rights to the article, Clough left him a response in the form of an encrypted message, which was meant to be pointed out to Abrams via another The New York Times article, "Monumentally Mystifying: Power of Secrets Inspires Public Art".

+The Houston Penthouse

+In 2019, Clough and 212box were commissioned to create a 6,000-square-foot penthouse apartment, in the River Oaks section of Houston, in collaboration with over 50 artists and artisans.
+The project is detailed in an article in 1stDibs magazine.